 Due to COVID-19 restrictions, the Institute is currently only accessible to visitors by prior appointment.
 A large number of scientific events are meanwhile taking place online, to which also interested parties from outside are very welcome. »

 The project-oriented research at the Weierstrass Institute is characterized by combining the mathematical disciplines of analysis, stochastics and numerics.
 This combination has great potential for solving complex applied problems such as the reliable extraction of information from large datasets or the suitable consideration of uncertainties in describing processes.
 In this way, the institute aids in solving current societal challenges.

 The institute dedicates itself to fundamental mathematical research as well as the development of algorithms and scientific software.
 During the problem-solving process, mathematical models of physical and technological systems are designed that properly capture observed phenomena, thereby providing access to highly developed mathematical analysis.
 At WIAS the phases of the solving process are repeated and coordinated until an optimal solution is found.

-Postdoctoral Research Assistant (f/m/d) (20/14)
+Research Assistant Position (f/m/d) (20/14)

 Variational Methods for Predicting Complex Phenomena in Engineering Structures and Materials, Analysis for thermo-mechanical models with internal variables